skypher/disclosure/README.md

 The TTSA/DoD endeavors conflict; perhaps by design.
 Such conflict creates suspicion and is ultimately dangerous.
 If the TTSA and/or DoD are trying to "come clean" regarding UAP as suggested by TTSA, conflicting messages should be avoided.
 Otherwise, it all looks like a psyop that fuels conspiracy, which directly contradicts TTSA's mission and credibility, thus fueling the conspiracy fire further.
 If the intentions of the TTSA/DoD are truly earnest, the message to the public must be unified, clear, and eventually provide supportive reasonable explanations as to why UAP has been such a gnarled issue all these years; unless of course TTSA/DoD know something very grave and they find no reason to behave responsibly because "the end is near," which, had disclosure been handled responsibly thus far, should not even be a plausible thought.

-Based on Unidentified S01E06, no exaggeration is required to state the US government is now in possession of, or posturing, a theoretical method to communicate with an advanced alien intelligence that is described as threatening.
+Based on Unidentified S01E06, no exaggeration is required to state the US government is now in possession of, or posturing, a theoretical method to communicate with advanced alien intelligence that is described as threatening.
 Since the technology involves a "radio beacon," and the US government has developed radio beacons, perhaps the government will soon succeed with alien communication.

 Lastly, an intelligence capable of constructing the inconceivably advanced "Tic Tac" craft observed in the 2004 USS Nimitz encounter could probably figure out how to communicate with us by imparting recognizable pictures in clouds or crop fields.
 If they wanted to communicate with everyone, reason suggests they could have done so.
 More on that later.